Last updated on June 15, 2021

 The original Asscher cut diamond features 58 step-cut facets and an octagonal square shape with an ideal length to width ratio from 1 to 1.04.

 After declining in popularity in the latter part of the 20th century, in 1999, Asscher cut was perfected by Edward and Joop Asscher and presented to the world as the Royal Asscher cut.

 Preserving signature look and brilliance, The Royal Asscher cut was created using modern cutting techniques and features 74 ideally symmetrical step-cut facets.
-The Royal Asscher cut is patented by Royal Asscher Company.
+The Royal Asscher cut is patented by the Royal Asscher Company.